-Triodos Bank’s stakeholders, and how the bank interacts with them, are explored in more depth online and later in the Executive Board report.
-But, in short, they are:
+Triodos Bank’s stakeholders, and how the bank interacts with them, are explored in more depth online and later in the Executive Board Report on page 19: But, in short, they are:

-Triodos Bank identifies its material topics through research and structured conversations with these groups.
-You can find these material topics in the materiality matrix.
+Triodos Bank identifies its material issues through research and structured conversations with these groups.
+You can find these material issues on page 21.

-Some of the material topics are also reflected in Triodos Bank’s strategic objectives where the organisation’s key priorities are described in detail, including progress against them.
+The material issues are reflected in Triodos Bank’s strategic objectives, on page 23.
+The organisation’s key priorities are described in detail including progress against them.
 The organisation wants to help its stakeholders understand how well, or not, it is doing.
 So it aims to only use meaningful indicators that are genuinely relevant and provides context for what they really mean to the health of the business.

 The report aims to provide a coherent thread throughout.
-Some material issues are explored further in the Executive Board report, including both financial and non-financial performance.
-Reports from Triodos Bank’s Supervisory Board and Board of SAAT reflect these topics and describe issues that were discussed with the Executive Board during the year.
+Issues described in the materiality analysis are explored further in the Executive Board Report, including both financial and non-financial performance.
+Reports from Triodos Bank’s governing Boards reflect these topics and describe issues of particular attention during the year.
 As a values-based, integrated bank, these topics often relate to sustainability and how it is integrated in the business’ strategy.

 As well as its impact on society, the environment and culture via its external finance, the report includes information about the organisation’s environmental and co-worker responsibilities and developments during the year.
 Its financial performance is also described in detail in a financial accounts section.